Incident DetailsCause of Death:

 He later pleaded guilty to involuntary manslaughter in a plea agreement due to police misconduct occurring during his arrest.
 He was sentenced to seven years in prison and was discharged in 1994.

-Officer Faber was survived by his wife who serves as an officer with the department.
+Officer Faber was survived by his wife, who serves as an officer with the department, and father.
 In December 2011, a memorial was dedicated by his wife at the North District headquarters at 3120 East 30th Street where her husband had been assigned.

 The responsibilities of the Indianapolis Police Department (1854–2006) are now under the jurisdiction of the Indianapolis Metropolitan Police Department.